bodkan/slendr/README.md

 that happens, look for warnings of missing dependencies and install them using your own system's package manager (for Mac users I recommend [Homebrew](https://brew.sh/).

+Also, the software depends on the latest version of the [SLiM simulation framework](https://messerlab.org/slim/).
+To be specific, version 3.6 at the time of writing.
+Please make sure to have this version installed - the R package will not work otherwise.